orbis-dei/orbis-dei.github.io/content/places/our-lady-help-of-christians.md

 [The Real Presence](http://www.therealpresence.org/eucharst/misc/BVM/89_FILIPOV_96x96.pdf)

 #### Author's Note

 It has been extremely difficult to find information on this pilgrimage site.
-We haven't been able to find a direct link to the shrine.  -JMM
+We haven't been able to find a direct link to the shrine, but there is some information on mass times [here](http://cz.poutni-mista-sluknovsko.cz/bazilika-minor-panny-marie-pomocnice-krestanu-filipov.html) (note: website certificate is invalid, but appears to be ok).  -JMM